 What is genital herpes?

-How does genital herpes infection occur?
+How does infection with the herpes virus occur?

-What are the symptoms of genital herpes?
+What are the symptoms of the first herpes outbreak?

 How is genital herpes diagnosed?

 Laboratory tests are needed to diagnose genital herpes.
 If sores are present, a sample of fluid is taken from a sore.
 The sample is tested to see if it contains the virus and, if so, what type of HSV it is.
 Blood tests also can be helpful if no sores are present.
 These tests detect antibodies that the body produces to fight the virus.
 Blood tests also can show the type of HSV.

 How is genital herpes managed?

 Antiviral medications taken during an outbreak can shorten the length and severity of the outbreak.
 When taken on a daily basis, they can decrease the number of outbreaks.
 This is called suppressive therapy.
 In some cases, suppressive therapy can prevent outbreaks for a long time.
 It also reduces the risk of giving herpes to someone else.